city_hall

 Last updated:

-Anti-displacement Action Plan
+Anti-Displacement Action Plan

 The City of Boston is developing an Anti-Displacement Action Plan to mitigate residential, commercial and cultural displacement

 Corresponding with new planning and strategic initiatives, and in response to extensive community feedback, the City of Boston is developing a comprehensive strategy to confront displacement.
-With the support of the Planning Advisory Council, a cross-departmental team comprised of Planning, Mayor’s Office of Housing, Office of Economic Opportunity & Inclusion, Mayor’s Office of Arts & Culture and the Office of Workforce Development, is devising a coordinated plan to:
+With the support of the Planning Advisory Council, a cross-departmental team comprised of Planning, Mayor’s Office of Housing, Office of Economic Opportunity and Inclusion, Mayor’s Office of Arts and Culture and the Office of Workforce Development, is devising a coordinated plan to:

 • Stabilize residents, including renters and homeowners, so they can anchor and flourish here, while creating space to welcome new neighbors